Premier Children's Therapy Center

 Can I stay with my child during their visit?

 EVALUATIONS: Parents and therapists should discuss a plan for their participation during the evaluation.
 Some children might require (or a therapist may request) that you remain in the room for the evaluation.
-If needed, a parent can view portions of an evaluation through a one-way mirror.
+If needed, a parent can view portions or all of an evaluation through a one-way mirror.
 Parents cannot participate in any evaluation activity that is conducted in a common room (gym) when other children are present.

-WEEKLY SESSIONS: Most children go back, one to one, with the therapist while parents wait in their car or run errands nearby.
-Parents can be a distraction during therapy and therapy may then be less effective.
-We allot time for parent education and session review at the end of every session!
+However, caregiver education is critical to carryover at home and to a child's progress!
+We allot time for parent education and session review at the end of every session.
 If you have questions or feel like you need more time to speak with your therapist, please let them know at the start of the session so that she can budget appropriate time.
 Your therapist is likely to have another child on their schedule immediately after yours and may not be able to respond to emails, texts, or phone calls until later that day or the next day.

 Some therapies require active parent participation or observation.
 In this case, your child’s therapist will invite you to a private therapy room.
 If you are observing therapy, you will remain in one room with the door closed to maintain your privacy and the privacy of others in the clinic.
 Parents are not permitted in any shared treatment areas, like gyms and our kitchen, to protect the privacy of other patients.